-Furthermore, the MSAB decided at its October 2016 meeting to investigate a management approach based-on Spawning Potential Ratio (SPR), as well as other potential metrics, to account for all mortality.
-Spawning Potential Ratio is the long-term equilibrium spawning biomass per recruit with fishing divided by the long-term equilibrium spawning biomass per recruit without fishing.
-An SPR-based approach is defining a fishing level that results in a specific SPR (reduction in spawning potential) and noted as $F{SPR=XX\%}$ , where XX% is the SPR.
-This $F{SPR=XX\%}$ will be treated as a management procedure and evaluated with closed-loop simulation to find a level that best satisfies the defined objectives.
+The Commission at its 2017 Annual Meeting (AM093) recommended investigating a management approach based-on Spawning Potential Ratio (SPR) to account for all mortality.
+Spawning Potential Ratio is the long-term equilibrium spawning biomass per recruit with fishing divided by the long-term equilibrium spawning biomass per recruit with fishing divided by the long-term equilibrium spawning biomass per recruit without fishing.
+An SPR-based approach is defining a fishing level that results in a specific SPR (reduction in spawning potential) and noted as $F{SPR=XX\%}$, where XX% is the SPR.
+This $F{SPR=XX\%}$ will be treated as an element of a management procedure and evaluated with closed-loop simulation to find a level that best satisfies the defined objectives.

-6) Design a closed-loop simulation framework and computer program to extend the current equilibrium model approach
+Task 5.
+Design a closed-loop simulation framework and code a computer program to extend the current equilibrium model approach

-Timeline: October 2017, and ongoing
+Timeline: 2018, and ongoing improvement after that